vmware-archive/streaming-runtimes/docs/samples/top-k-songs/top-k-songs.md

             payload=str.encode(request.payload.decode().upper()), headers=request.headers)
 ```

-The UDF can be written in any programming language as long as it adhere to the [User Defined Function](../../../architecture/udf/architecture) contract.
+The Function can be written in any programming language as long as it adhere to the [User Defined Function](../../../docs/architecture/processors/function/overview.md) contract.

 The [streaming-pipeline.yaml](https://github.com/vmware-tanzu/streaming-runtimes/blob/main/streaming-runtime-samples/top-k-songs/streaming-pipeline.yaml){:target="_blank"} uses the `Stream` and `Processor` resources to implement and deploy the music chart application: